Delta reviewing ties with all 'politically divisive' groups after NRA controversy

-NEW YORK (Reuters) - Delta Air Lines is reviewing its relationships with all“politically divisive” groups, the carrier’s chief executive said in a Friday memo to employees, following blowback this week from the airline’s decision to cut ties with the National Rifle Association.
+NEW YORK, March 2 (Reuters) - Delta Air Lines is reviewing its relationships with all“politically divisive” groups, the carrier’s chief executive said in a Friday memo to employees, following blowback this week from the airline’s decision to cut ties with the National Rifle Association.

 In a memo to employees posted to its website, Delta addressed the weeklong uproar surrounding its decision last week to no longer offer a travel discount to NRA members after a Feb.
 14 massacre of 17 students and educators at a Florida high school reignited the nation’s long-running debate on gun ownership laws.